St. Luke's Mountain States Tumor Institute

 Visit the official Tar Wars website at tarwars.org.

 Fun for Life

 St. Luke’s MSTI is dedicated to educating the public about cancer prevention and detection.
-We know that personal behaviors contribute to 60-80 percent of the known causes of cancer.
-Examples include diet, activity, sun exposure, and tobacco use, to name just a few.
-Many of these behaviors begin in the school-age years of development.
-The general goal of the FUN for Life program is to provide basic education to school-aged children in the public schools with information on healthy lifestyles that may translate into lower rates of cancer in future generations.
-The program activities are intended to be simple and fun, in order to engage this young audience.
+We know that specific behaviors contribute to 60-80 percent of the known causes of cancer.
+Examples include poor diet and nutrition, lack of physicial activity, too much sun exposure, and tobacco use, to name just a few.
+Many of these behaviors begin during adolescence.

-FUN for Life is provided free of charge by St. Luke’s MSTI.
-All program materials will be provided at the time of the initial presentation.
-Ongoing support and materials are available as well.
+Fun for Life is provided free of charge by St. Luke’s MSTI.
+All program materials are provided at the time of the presentation.
 To learn more about this program, or to schedule a presentation, please call us at (208) 381-2711.